 Madison, WI 53711

-After remotely logging into the customer’s network, I found 156,000 files on the company’s data server and 2,282 files on the company’s terminal server that had already been corrupted and encrypted.
-Upon further investigation, the following text file was discovered — a digital ransom note with a return address:
+A member of our support team logged on and found that 156,000 files on the company’s data server and 2,282 files on the terminal server had already been corrupted and encrypted.
+The following text file was discovered:

 all your files have been encrypted